jbcannon/landeco_protocols/TLS_protocol/TLS_protocol.md

 Tanner, we'll need to flesh this out more, but here's code for extracting coordinates

 Within the TLS database we store to locations of scan locations.
 You can use this script in R to extract scan locations automatically.
 Script requires installation of the `landecoutils`, `sf`, and `lidR` packages.
+See [Install all software]([#install-all-software) below if you need guidance installing these packages.
+Compilation of `landecoutils` package additionally requires the installation of Rtools.

 ```
 # Load libraries